Sutherland spaceport

 The Sutherland spaceport, also known as Space Hub Sutherland or UK Vertical Launch (UKVL) Sutherland, is a planned spaceport to be located in Sutherland in Scotland.
-It would be one of the first vertical launch capable spaceports in the United Kingdom, (Note: It was initially expected to be the first spaceport of any kind, though Spaceport Cornwall subsequently hosted a horizontal launch in 2023.) and operated by a commercial entity.
-The spaceport intended to support the Orbex Prime launch vehicle.
+It would be one of the first vertical launch capable spaceports in the United Kingdom, (Note: It was initially expected to be the first spaceport of any kind in the UK, but Spaceport Cornwall subsequently hosted a horizontal launch in 2023.) and operated by a commercial entity.
+The spaceport was intended to support the Orbex Prime launch vehicle.
 The spaceport site is on the A' Mhòine peninsula northwest of Tongue village, Sutherland, Scotland.
 Groundbreaking occurred on 5 May 2023.
 In December 2024, Orbex announced that the project had been put on hold.

 Overview

 The facility would be operated by a commercial Launch Pad Operator, and Orbex was given a lease to both build and operate the spaceport in 2022.
 The proposed spaceport was expected to employ some 40 people directly and with another 400 jobs supported indirectly.
 Initial development was through the local development agency, the Highlands and Islands Enterprise (HIE).

 The submitted planning application shows that the spaceport would host a planned new rocket called Prime by the startup company Orbex.
 The facility was originally planned to be shared by both Orbex and Lockheed Martin, and to potentially use two separate launch pads, as the two rockets use different propellants.
 However, the final planning application includes only one launch pad.
 In October 2020, the UK Space Agency announced that Lockheed Martin had selected Shetland Space Centre on Unst, while Orbex remained at Sutherland.